soultntoure/applied_stats/README.md

 🔹 **Features Implemented:**
 ✅ **Upload Your Own Dataset** – Users can upload financial or transaction data for analysis.
 ✅ **Preloaded Datasets** – Includes a **synthetic invoice dataset** and a **real-world credit card transaction dataset**.
-✅ **Chi-Square Test for Fraud Detection** – Instead of basic deviation detection, we now use the **Chi-Square test** to statistically evaluate how well a dataset follows Benford’s distribution.
 ✅ **Interactive Data Visualization** – Side-by-side comparison of **expected vs observed first-digit distributions**.
 ✅ **Dynamic Fraud Risk Assessment** – Classifies datasets into **low, moderate, or high risk** based on statistical deviation.